 Surprise is another way to demonstrate usefulness.
 Show the design of your experiment to people who make decisions that might be affected by your findings and ask them to predict the findings.
 If their predictions are wrong, the findings are more likely to be useful.
+Here again, Milgram showed that his findings differed immensely from what they expected.
+For example, Yale seniors predicted that one percent of the subjects would apply the maximum electric shock level, whereas in the actual experiment, 65% did so.

-Do the same with researchers in the field.
-However, do not ask then if they are surprised after the findings have been presented: Three experiments by showed that researchers seldom express surprise, no matter what the findings (Slovic and Fischhoff (1977).
+Do not ask then if people are surprised after the findings have been presented.
+Three experiments showed that researchers seldom express surprise, no matter what the findings (Slovic and Fischhoff (1977).